TosbackCgusBridge-Bot/CGUs-versions/Snapfish/Privacy Policy.md

+*   manage our relationship with you
 *   assist you in completing a transaction or order
 *   prevent and detect security threats, fraud or other malicious activity
-*   communicate with you about products and services
+*   communicate with you about HP products and services
 *   provide and improve service and support
 *   update you on new services and benefits
 *   provide personalized promotional offers
 *   select content to be communicated to you
 *   personalize some HP websites
-*   measure performance of marketing initiatives, ads, and websites "powered by" another company on HP's behalf
+*   measure performance of marketing initiatives, ads, and websites “powered by” another company on HP’s behalf
 *   allow you to participate in contests and surveys
-*   contact you regarding HP products or services

 We will give you the opportunity to choose your privacy preferences regarding the marketing communications we send (see Your choices and selecting your privacy preferences).